-- The WebLogic Server Administration Console enables you to configure, modify, and target JMS-related resources: - JMS servers, as described in Section 3.4, "JMS Server Configuration." - JMS system modules, as described in Section 3.5, "JMS System Module Configuration." - Store-and-Forward services for JMS, as described in "Configuring SAF for JMS Messages" in Oracle Fusion Middleware Configuring and Managing Store-and-Forward for Oracle WebLogic Server. - Persistent stores, as described in "Using the WebLogic Persistent Store" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server.
+- The WebLogic Server Administration Console enables you to configure, modify, and target JMS-related resources: - JMS servers, as described in Section 3.4, "JMS Server Configuration." - JMS system modules, as described in Section 3.5, "JMS System Module Configuration." - Store-and-Forward services for JMS, as described in "Configuring SAF for JMS Messages" in Configuring and Managing Store-and-Forward for Oracle WebLogic Server. - Persistent stores, as described in "Using the WebLogic Persistent Store" in Configuring Server Environments for Oracle WebLogic Server. - The WebLogic Scripting Tool (WLST) is a command-line scripting interface that allows system administrators and operators to initiate, manage, and persist

-- The WebLogic Scripting Tool (WLST) is a command-line scripting interface that allows system administrators and operators to initiate, manage, and persist WebLogic Server configuration changes interactively or by using an executable script.
-See Chapter 6, "Using WLST to Manage JMS Servers and JMS System Module Resources." - WebLogic Java Management Extensions (JMX) is the Java EE solution for monitoring and managing resources on a network.
-See "Overview of WebLogic Server Subsystem MBeans" in Oracle Fusion Middleware Developing Custom Management Utilities With IMX for Oracle WebLogic Server. - The JMSModuleHelper extension class contains methods to create and manage JMS module configuration resources in a given module.
-For more information, see "Using JMS Module Helper to Manage Applications" in Oracle Fusion Middleware Using the WebLogic JMS Client for Microsoft .NET for Oracle WebLogic Server or the JMSModuleHelper Class Javadoc.
+WebLogic Server configuration changes interactively or by using an executable script.
+See Chapter 6, "Using WLST to Manage JMS Servers and JMS System Module Resources."

+- WebLogic Java Management Extensions (JMX) is the Java EE solution for monitoring and managing resources on a network.
+See "Overview of WebLogic Server Subsystem MBeans" in Developing Custom Management Utilities With JMX for Oracle WebLogic Server. - The JMSModuleHelper extension class contains methods to create and manage JMS module configuration resources in a given module.
+For more information, see "Using JMS Module Helper to Manage Applications" in Programming JMS for Oracle WebLogic Server or the JMSModuleHelper Class Javadoc.